-Or in the words of Marvelous Marvin Hagler, “If they cut my bald head open, they will find one big boxing glove.
+Worn by all the greats and by those who never reached such heights but made the fight game their life game, a boxer and their gloves go, well, hand in hand.
+In the words of Marvelous Marvin Hagler: “If they cut my bald head open, they will find one big boxing glove.
 That’s all I am.
 I live it.”

-It’s tough to pinpoint how the boxing glove became the thing we know today from the barbaric bladed gauntlets of Rome because during the Middle Ages, otherwise known quite aptly as the Dark Ages, there are very few recorded historical documents.
+It’s tough to pinpoint how the boxing glove became the thing we know today from the barbaric bladed gauntlets of Rome because during the Middle Ages, otherwise known quite aptly as the Dark Ages, there are very few recorded historical documents of prizefighting.
 It means that while boxing almost certainly existed during those dark days in Europe in some shape or form, we’ve got no evidence to prove it.

-But what we do know is that the most significant change to the boxing glove came in 1743.
+What we do know is that the most significant change to the boxing glove came in 1743.
 Significant in the fact that it was probably the first time anyone had designed a pair of gloves with the aim of making the sport somewhat safer.
-Jack Broughton, the third ever heavyweight champion of England and the formulator of boxing’s first ever set of rules, was also the brains behind ‘the muffler’.
+Jack Broughton, the third ever heavyweight champion of England and the formulator of boxing’s first ever set of rules, was the brains behind ‘the muffler’.

 After the fight it was discovered, by Collins' father, that the majority of his opponent's padding had been removed from his gloves before getting in the ring.
 It turns out Resto’s trainer, Panama Lewis, did the removal job with a pair of tweezers.
 Lewis served two years of a six-year sentence for assault, conspiracy, tampering with a sports contest and criminal possession of a deadly weapon (Resto's fists).